48 hours left on early-bird pricing to TC Sessions: Robotics + AI 2020 – TechCrunch

-Just two days stand between you and serious savings on tickets to TC Sessions: Robotics+AI 2020.
+Just two days stand between you and serious savings on tickets to TC Sessions: Robotics + AI 2020.
 This annual day-long event draws the most innovative and visionary technologists, researchers and investors from two game-changing industries — last year we hosted 1,500 attendees.
 Make a smart investment.
 Buy an early-bird ticket before prices go up on January 31 and save $150.

 Looking for exposure?
 We have two fantastic ways to put your early-stage startup in front of a highly influential group of VCs and technologists.
 Check this out.